Exploring Life and Science, Naturally

 When it comes to laboratory research, Concordia puts you front and center right from the start.
 Our three new labs greatly enhance the ability of Concordia students and faculty to do pioneering research on campus, expanding the ability for student research in tissue culture, analytical chemistry, and biology.
 And a new $20,000 fluorescent microscope makes it possible to perform high-end biological research.

-- Recent state-of-the-art laboratory renovations improved and expanded the analytical chemistry lab, cell culture lab, and the biology research lab
+- Recent state-of-the-art laboratory renovations expanded the analytical chemistry lab, cell culture lab, and the biology research lab

 - A biology degree is the perfect stepping stone for medical school, dental school, physician’s assistant school and other medical fields, as well as veterinary medicine